awsdocs/aws-codebuild-user-guide/doc_source/sample-windows.md

    }
    ```

 1. To get the build output artifact, in your S3 output bucket, download the `windows-build-output-artifact.zip` file to your local computer or instance\.
-Extract the contents to get to the executable and other files\.
+Extract the contents to get to the runtime and other files\.
-   + The executable file for the C\# sample using the \.NET Framework, `CSharpHelloWorld.exe`, can be found in the `CSharpHelloWorld\bin\Debug` directory\.
+   + The runtime file for the C\# sample using the \.NET Framework, `CSharpHelloWorld.exe`, can be found in the `CSharpHelloWorld\bin\Debug` directory\.
-   + The executable file for the F\# sample using the \.NET Framework, `FSharpHelloWorld.exe`, can be found in the `FSharpHelloWorld\bin\Debug` directory\.
+   + The runtime file for the F\# sample using the \.NET Framework, `FSharpHelloWorld.exe`, can be found in the `FSharpHelloWorld\bin\Debug` directory\.
-   + The executable file for the Visual Basic sample using the \.NET Framework, `VBHelloWorld.exe`, can be found in the `VBHelloWorld\bin\Debug` directory\.
+   + The runtime file for the Visual Basic sample using the \.NET Framework, `VBHelloWorld.exe`, can be found in the `VBHelloWorld\bin\Debug` directory\.
-   + The executable file for the C\# sample using \.NET Core, `HelloWorldSample.dll`, can be found in the `bin\Debug\netcoreapp3.1` directory\.
+   + The runtime file for the C\# sample using \.NET Core, `HelloWorldSample.dll`, can be found in the `bin\Debug\netcoreapp3.1` directory\.

 ## Directory structure<a name="windows-samples-directory-structure"></a>